The robot fieldbus

 Distributed clock synchronization (sub-microsecond).

+authentication and integrity.
 Secure data exchange capabilities.

 Powered by ROS 2.0,